pjcozzi/Articles/RTR/GraphicsResearch/README.md

 When I'm not reviewing for a committee, and instead looking for papers on a particular topic, I don't read a paper that carefully on the first pass.
 When I first started reading papers, I spent too much time reading papers that were tangential.
 This lead to a lot of wasted time going down dead-end paths.

 Instead, I suggest reviewing the figures and reading the Abstract, Introduction, and Results sections before dedicating time to a complete read.
-Also check out the video or demo if available.
+Also check out the video, demo, and **source code** if available.
 You may quickly find that the approach won't work for you because, for example, it is not fast enough for real-time, relies on features not supported by your target graphics API, relies on an expensive preprocess step, etc.  With that said, reading related though tangential papers, if you have the time, still generates potentially useful ideas.

 ### Understand the previous work